julian-klode/lingolang/docs/permissions.md

 In the code, this is implemented as a function on some special `mergeState` type (listing \ref{mergebase}).
 This state happens to record the mode of operation for the merge function, so the recursion does not need to be duplicated for each of them.
 It also has another use case, to which we will get back later, at the end of the chapter.
-The fu
 ```{#mergebase caption="Base case of merge, in code form" float=htb frame=tb}
 func (state *mergeState) mergeBase(p1, p2 BasePermission) BasePermission {
 	switch state.action {